phaethonp/PropertyDevelopment/README.md

 The GP delivers fully operational apartments to the LP's and that concludes the obligations of the GP towards the LP's.

-### Alignment of Interests:
-The GP's compensation is tied to the performance of the investment, aligning the GP's interests with those of the LPs.

-Key Components of the Real Estate Private Equity Fund Structure:
-Fund Management Fee: 0.5%
-Sweat Equity: The GP will retain 20% of the apartments aligning his interests with the interests of the LP's.

-### FAIR APARTMENT SPLIT ALGORITHM

 # Risk Mitigation